intel-iot-devkit/how-to-code-samples/ble-scan-bracelet/java/README.md

 rfkill unblock bluetooth
 ```

-### Connecting the Grove sensors
+### Connecting the Grove* sensors

 ![](./../../images/java/ble-scan.jpg)

-You need to have a Xadow expansion board connected to the Intel Edison board to plug in all the Xadow devices.
+You need to have a Xadow* expansion board connected to the Intel® Edison board to plug in all the Xadow devices.

-Plug one end of a Xadow connector into the Xadow* OLED, and connect the other end to one of the side connectors on the Xadow* expansion board.
+Plug one end of a Xadow connector into the Xadow OLED, and connect the other end to one of the side connectors on the Xadow expansion board.

 ### Datastore server setup

-Optionally, you can store the data generated by this sample program in a backend database deployed using Microsoft Azure, IBM Bluemix, or AWS, along with Node.js*, and a Redis* data store.
+Optionally, you can store the data generated by this sample program in a backend database deployed using Microsoft Azure*, IBM Bluemix*, or AWS, along with Node.js*, and a Redis* data store.

 For information on how to set up your own cloud data server, go to: